 |Citi MaxiGain Savings Account||Up to 0.31%||• Must maintain a minimum balance of $70,000 to earn bonus interest

 • Bonus rate of up to 1.2% p.a. is applicable if you increase or maintain your account balances for the month

 One other thing you should consider is how much money you should be keeping in your savings account.
 This is because you could be using your money more efficiently by investing it.

-Lastly, what you can actually do just as easily is use a high-interest rate savings account, and deposit credit your salary to it.
-This should earn you a base interest that’s already decent, you can then put any money beyond the maximum cap levels on your high-interest savings accounts into these savings accounts with a lower barrier to earning decent (albeit slightly less attractive) interest rates.
+Lastly, what you can actually do just as easily is use a high-interest rate savings account, and credit your salary to it.
+This should earn you a base interest that’s already decent.
+You can then put any money beyond the maximum cap levels on your high-interest savings accounts into these savings accounts with a lower barrier to earning decent (albeit slightly less attractive) interest rates.

 If you know of other savings accounts that offer savers a decent interest rate, and yet not require us to jump through too many hoops, do share it with us and other readers on our Facebook Page.